Updated September 2017

 Historically, Northern California's Sacramento and San Joaquin River watersheds provided ideal habitat to support large populations of salmon and steelhead trout.
-These salmon runs were second only to those of the Columbia River in the lower 48 states.
-Despite the construction of dams on most major rivers, most salmon populations continued to flourish.
-That is, until California began to divert large quantities of water from these rivers in the 1990s.
-Population growth and over expansion of agriculture put higher water demands on the Delta than it could sustain, with only eight percent of salmon and steelhead smolts able to survive the extreme changes when freshwater exports are at their highest.
+Salmon runs were second only to those of the Columbia River in the lower 48 states.
+Despite the construction of dams on most major rivers, most salmon populations continued to flourish until California began to divert large quantities of water from these rivers in the 1990s.
+Population growth and over-expansion of agriculture put higher water demands on the Delta than it could sustain.
+Only 8 percent of salmon and steelhead smolts can survive such extreme changes when freshwater exports are at their highest.

-State and federal water pumping projects export millions of acre-feet of fresh water from the Delta each year for agricultural irrigation and municipal projects.
+State and federal water pumping projects export millions of acre-feet of freshwater from the Delta each year for agricultural irrigation and municipal projects.
 At times this diversion is so high that it actually reverses the flows of Old and Middle Rivers, two of the rivers that flow north into the Delta.
-Despite the extreme environmental consequences of over-pumping, private interests, namely the agricultural water contractors of the San Joaquin Valley, are attempting to control even more of the public's water.
+Despite the extreme environmental consequences of over-pumping, private interests, namely the agricultural water contractors of the San Joaquin Valley, continuously attempt to control even more of the public's water.
 Millions of dollars have been spent on lawsuits and campaigns to increase agricultural water rights.
 Not all of this water is being used to irrigate crops.
-Some contractors are selling their allocations for profit – i.e., selling a public resource at the expense of recreational fisherman and local communities.
+Some contractors are selling their allocations for profit—i.e., selling a public resource at the expense of recreational fisherman and local communities.

 To mitigate the impacts of high volume pumping rates, fishery managers closed the salmon fishing season in 2008 and 2009 and severely curtailed the 2010 season.
 Despite fishery closures, the region's salmon populations will not be able to recover until water management deficiencies are properly addressed.

-In 2009, the federal government released new biological opinions for the two ESA listed runs (winter and spring), as well as other endangered species, that reduced pumping rates and corrected upriver habitat conditions for these fish.
-However, this did very little for the other, non-ESA listed runs.
-If all four runs are to be recovered, more change is needed.
-Agricultural interests have filed 13 lawsuits in an attempt to overturn the biological opinions.
+In 2009, the federal government released new biological opinions for the two ESA-listed runs (winter and spring), as well as other endangered species, that reduced pumping rates and corrected upriver habitat conditions for these fish (unfortunately, however, this did very little for the other, non-ESA-listed runs).
+Agricultural interests filed 13 lawsuits in an attempt to overturn the biological opinions.
 These lawsuits are being led by the California Department of Water Resources.

-In early 2014, the House introduced an onerous bill (H.R.
-4039 – California Emergency Drought Relief Act of 2014), which would virtually wipe out all protections for salmon.
-The Senate also passed a water bill authored by Sen. Feinstein (S. 2198).
-These bills entered into conference in November, meaning both chambers would work together to combine the two bills into one, but a month later Sen. Feinstein postponed further action.
+In early 2014, the U.S. House of Representatives introduced the California Emergency Drought Relief Act of 2014 (H.R.
+4039), which would have virtually wiped out all protections for salmon.
+Sen. Diane Feinstein (D-Calif.) also authored a water bill, (S. 2198).
+These bills entered into conference in November, meaning both chambers worked together to combine the two bills into one, but a month later, Sen. Feinstein postponed further action.

-Negotiations geared back up in both chambers in the 114th Congress to address the drought.
-On July 16, 2015, the House passed H.R.
-2898, a bill sponsored by Rep. Valadao (D-Calif.) that would contribute to the demise of all four runs of salmon.
-ASA opposes H.R.
+Also in 2015, negotiations geared back up in both chambers of Congress to address impacts of the drought.
+In July 2015, the House passed H.R.
+2898, a bill sponsored by Rep. David Valadao (D-Calif.), that would contribute to the demise of all four runs of salmon.
+ASA opposed H.R.
 2898 because it would weaken protections for salmon in favor of industrial agriculture.
-In doing so, it ignores the social, economic, and ecological benefits of the salmon fishery to the surrounding communities if the San-Joaquin River Delta was restored and water allocations were sustainably and equitably managed.

-Later in July, Sens.
-Feinstein (D-Calif.) and Boxer (D-Calif.) introduced separate legislation – S. 1894 – to address the issues arising from the ongoing drought in California.
-The sportfishing community supports this bill, with stipulations, and is working with the Senate on improvements.
-Specifically, ASA disagrees with provisions in both bills that target “non-native predators” for eradication as a means to protect juvenile salmon.
-In fact, predation is a natural part of the ecosystem.
-Non-native predators, such as several bass species, have mutually thrived alongside salmon for over a century, and research has shown that predation is a low-level concern that does not significantly affect the survival of Central Valley salmon populations.
+Later in July 2015, Sens.
+Feinstein and Barbara Boxer (D-Calif.) introduced separate drought-related legislation, S. 1894.
+ASA and the sportfishing community supported this bill, with stipulations, and worked with the Senate on improvements.
+Specifically, ASA disagreed with provisions in both bills that target “non-native predators” for eradication as a means to protect juvenile salmon.
+(Research has shown that bass predation does not significantly affect salmon survival.

-The Pacific Marine Fishery Council, at the request, of Reps.
-Thompson and Huffman (D-Calif.), submitted to Congress an analysis of the aforementioned H.R.
+In November 2015, the Pacific Marine Fishery Council, at the request of Reps.
+Mike Thompson and Jared Huffman (D-Calif.), submitted to Congress an analysis of the aforementioned H.R.
 2898 and S.1894 as well as a third bill, H.R.
-2983 authored by Rep. Huffman, in November of 2015.
+2983, authored by Rep. Huffman.
+The Council also did another review of Sen. Feinstein’s most recent California drought bill.

-The Council did another review of the most recent California drought bill lead by Sen. Feinstein.
 In February 2016, Sen. Feinstein introduced the California Long-Term Provisions for Water Supply and Short-Term Provisions for Emergency Drought Relief Act (S. 2533).
-Later, Rep. Garamendi (D-Calif.) introduced companion legislation in the House (H.R.
+Later, Rep. John Garamendi (D-Calif.) introduced companion legislation in the House (H.R.
 5247).
-ASA believes the bill goes too far in compromising environmental protections for Chinook salmon and seeks to eliminate other important bass species that are a boon to the state economy.
+ASA opposed the bill because it went too far in compromising environmental protections for salmon and sought to eliminate other important bass species that are also an important sportfishery and a boon to the state economy.

-In April, more than 200 sportfishing businesses from Alaska to California sent a letter to Senate Environment and Public Works Committee leadership and Sen. Boxer regarding S. 2533.
-By sending more water south for big agricultural operations, the bill sidesteps environmental protections for threatened species and ignores the impact the fishing industry has suffered as a result of low salmon survival rates and a closed fishing season in recent years.
+In April 2016, more than 200 sportfishing businesses from Alaska to California sent a letter to the leaders of the Senate Environment and Public Works Committee and Sen. Boxer regarding S. 2533.
+By sending more water south for big agricultural operations, the bill sidestepped environmental protections for ESA-listed species and ignored the hardships the fishing industry has experienced as a result of low salmon survival and closed fishing seasons in recent years.

-In fact, federal regulators announced new restrictions for California’s 2016 recreational and commercial Chinook salmon fishing season.
+When, federal regulators announced new restrictions for California’s 2016 recreational and commercial Chinook salmon fishing season.
 In response to dry, warm river conditions and few numbers of salmon reaching the ocean, the Pacific Fishery Management Council decided to take precaution and cut fishing opportunities by half for both sectors.
-Though anglers have reported decent fishing offshore so far this year, they are understanding of the decision but no less concerned, as the salmon restrictions immediately follow a shortened crab season.
-Data from the National Marine Fisheries Service showing that salmon in the San Joaquin and Sacramento River Deltas have further declined because of low water levels and rising water temperatures.
+Though anglers have reported adequate fishing offshore they are understanding of the decision but no less concerned, as the salmon restrictions immediately follow a shortened crab season.
+Data from the National Marine Fisheries Service shows that salmon in the San Joaquin and Sacramento River Deltas have further declined because of low water levels and rising water temperatures.